 I enjoyed mie udang (homemade noodles with sea urchin and yabbies), kembang kol (fried cauliflower salad), and sayur sayuran (local organic veggies that came with citrus & kemangi iced tea).

-Cup holders with imprints of the kitchen staff portraits left a friendly, human touch.
+Cup holders with imprints of the kitchen staff portraits leave a friendly, human touch.

 3. Sea Circus Restaurant & Bar